Another Word For WORK

 career

-Noun : General course of action or conduct in life, or in a particular part of it.
+Noun : The general course of one's action or conduct in life, or in a particular area of life.

 occupation